“STEM” stands for Science, Technology, Engineering, and Mathematics education. Add Art and you have “STEAM.”

-California State PTA took particular interest in STEM education with the 2011 passage of the resolution “Science, Technology, Engineering And Mathematics (STEM) Education” resolution and PTA has advocated for bills and policies related to STEM education many times since.
+California State PTA took particular interest in STEM/STEAM education with the 2011 passage of the resolution “Science, Technology, Engineering and Mathematics (STEM) Education” resolution, and PTA has advocated for bills and policies related to STEM/STEAM education many times since.

 Families Are an Important Part of the STEAM Equation